Ireland Lacrosse Mission Statement

 Policy on Irish National Lacrosse Team Composition

-In addition to the player eligibility rules set-out by the FIL, which all Irish national teams are compliant with, Ireland Lacrosse has also established a policy relating to the composition of each Irish national team.
+In addition to the player eligibility rules set-out by WL, which all Irish national teams are compliant with, Ireland Lacrosse has also established a policy relating to the composition of each Irish national team.
 The primary objective of this policy is to link each Irish national team with the development of lacrosse in Ireland, as per the mission of Ireland Lacrosse.
 The following requirements apply regarding eligibility for, and composition of, any and all Irish national teams:

 - National Team player selection is presided over by a Player Selection Panel consisting of the Head Coach and Assistant Coaches of that particular Irish national team, together with the National Teams Director (Chair) and the Ireland Lacrosse CEO;